Zondax/izari-filecoin/README.md

 ## Requisites
 - NodeJS >= 16.0.0
+- Native BigInt support (or global polyfill)

+**Notes**
+- Izari-Filecoin is not using native BigInt implementation internally.
+However, some dependencies are, and that is why it is required.
+One of them is `cborg`, which is used by `@ipld/dag-cbor`.

 ### React
 - In order to use this package in browsers (like react, react-native, etc), some modules need to be polyfill (like Buffer, stream, etc).
 Most projects use